tommasosansone91/chuck_norris_jokes_api_caller/README.md

 ## What is this

-a minimalistic flask API application that would let the user search, create, delete and update jokes from [Chuck Norris jokes](https://api.chucknorris.io/), that works through for example Postman.
+A minimalistic flask API application that let the user search, create, delete and update jokes from [Chuck Norris jokes](https://api.chucknorris.io/), that works through for example Postman.
 To simplify the description, we will call [Chuck Norris jokes](https://api.chucknorris.io/) as remote and application implemented in this assignment as local.

 Please read this file and follow its instructions to install, setup, run and operate the application.